dunefox/MAML/docs/sec-steps.rst

     \eta = \frac{c_1}{c_2+t},

 where :math:`c_1,c_2\in\mathbb R^+` are two constants and :math:`t` is the number of updates.

-Here is a nice overview on
-popular optimization algorithms used in machine learning:
+The reasoning behind the adaption of the learning rate it not to overshoot the minimum as the updates get smaller and smaller forcing the updates to converge.

+Other algorithms implement Newtonian dynamics including friction on the level hypersurface defined by :math:`L(w)` (so that initially there is good potential to escape local minima due to the momentum but after the friction accumulates the updates become smaller over time) or add a temperature to the motion (in order not to get stuck in a local minimium).
+Here is a nice overview on popular optimization algorithms used in machine learning:
-`[An overview of gradient descent optimization algorithms] <http://sebastianruder.com/optimizing-gradient-descent/>`_ by Sebastian Ruder.
+`An overview of gradient descent optimization algorithms <http://sebastianruder.com/optimizing-gradient-descent/>`_ by Sebastian Ruder.

+.. container:: sourcecode

+    **SOURCECODE:** `first_steps/004_iris_adaline.ipynb <https://github.com/dirk-deckert/MAML/blob/master/src/first_steps/004_iris_adaline.ipynb>`_

+    In this implementation several learning behaviors of the Adaline with the Iris data set are demonstrated.

+    **SOURCECODE:** `first_steps/005_iris_adaline_convergence.ipynb <https://github.com/dirk-deckert/MAML/blob/master/src/first_steps/005_iris_adaline_convergence.ipynb>`_

+    Again, as for the Perceptron Furthermore, it makes sense to look at the learning behavior in more tractable cases of both linear and non-linear separable data sets.
+In this implementation the learning behavior of the logical AND as well as the failure to learn the XOR gate can be observed.

+    .. container:: toggle

+       .. container:: header

+           Homework

+       .. container:: homework

+           1. Implement training scenarios for the Adaline in which you can observe the qualitative behavior described above, i.e., situations in which the learning rate is too high or too low.
+           2. What happens when the training data cannot be separated by a hyperplane?
+Examine problematic situation and discuss these -- for example, by generating fictitious data points.
+           3. What happens after the first epoch of training in which the data was successfully separated?
+Compare with your results on for the Perceptron.

 Stadardization of training data